 This is a quick overview of the ingredients you’ll need for this Brioche French Toast recipe.
 Specific measurements and full recipe instructions are in the printable recipe card below.

 - vanilla extract

 Start by cutting your bread into cubes.
 I cut mine into about 1inch sized cubes.
 You’ll need about 1 pound of bread, anywhere from 14-20oz is good though.
 Spread the cubed bread into a 9×13 baking pan or casserole dish.

 In large bowl mix together everything you need for your custard mixture.
 Mix eggs, half and half, milk, brown sugar, cinnamon, and vanilla extract.
 I like to add a dash of salt too.
 Pour the custard evenly over the bread in the pan.
 Flip the pieces that don’t get any custard on them when you’re pouring, so each piece gets mostly coated.
 Cover the pan with aluminum foil and put it in the fridge to store overnight, or for at least 2 hours.

 In a small bowl whisk together the ingredients for your crumble topping.
 You’ll need flour, brown sugar, and cinnamon.
 Then cut it together with cold butter until you have a nice crumble.
 You can make your crumble topping the night before, or the morning of baking.
 Put it in a small baggy, or airtight container and store it in the fridge if you make it the night before.

-Slice it up and serve each piece topped with powdered sugar, butter, syrup, whipped cream and fresh fruit if desired.
+Slice it up and serve each piece topped with powdered sugar, butter, maple syrup, whipped cream and fresh fruit if desired.

 How to store leftover French toast casserole?